New Oswego Business Aspires To Bring Wellness To Community

 Anticipating to become fully operational during the summer months, Aqua Spa will offer float therapy, cryotherapy, an infrared sauna, salt therapy, an oxygen bar and a high tech massage chair.

-Fiances Wilkinson and LeRoi were first introduced to float therapy two years ago when she bought him a 20 minute couples float gift certificate.
-After those 20 minutes, they found their experience magical.
+Fiances Wilkinson and LeRoi were first introduced to float therapy two years ago when she bought him a couples float gift certificate.
+After, they found their experience magical.
 They continued float therapy as it helped Wilkinson with anxiety and her Lupus symptoms and it helped LeRoi with muscle soreness from being an athlete.

 “It was such a beautiful experience, but it also had amazing benefits both mentally and physically,” Wilkinson said.